frankyeh/Practicum/anat.md

 # DSI Studio Basics & Configurations

+DSI Studio is a software tool for analyzing diffusion MRI data.
+It is specifically designed for studying white matter tracts in the brain, and it can be used to perform a variety of different analyses, including diffusion tensor imaging (DTI), region-based fiber tracking, and a varities of tractography.

+One of the main features of DSI Studio is its ability to visualize and quantify white matter tracts in the brain.
+It allows users to define specific regions of interest (ROIs) and track the connections between these ROIs to understand the structural organization of the brain.
+DSI Studio also includes a variety of advanced visualization tools, such as 3D rendering and coloring options, that can be used to explore and analyze the data in more detail.

+DSI Studio is a widely used software tool in the field of neuroscience and is commonly used for research and clinical applications.
+It is available for free download from the DSI Studio website.

 ## Before practicum on Friday, please complete following:

 - Download [DSI-Studio](http://dsi-studio.labsolver.org/) even if your version is very recent.